 Here is a short summary of the main stages you will go through during the PIP process.

-There are lots of organisations that can help and support you along the way, such as Citizens Advice or charities dealing with specific conditions.
+There are lots of organisations that can support you with your claim.
+Visit www.advicelocal.uk to find a free, independent advice organisation in your area.